java-json-tools/json-patch/README.markdown

 Patch](http://tools.ietf.org/html/draft-ietf-appsawg-json-patch-10) written in Java, which uses [Jackson](http://jackson.codehaus.org) at its core.

-There is also a "JSON diff" implementation, insofar as you can generate a JSON Patch from two JSON values.
-More details below.
+There is also, as of version 1.1, the ability to generate a "JSON diff"; that is, given two JSON values, you can generate a JSON Patch so as to turn one JSON value into another JSON value.
+See below for more information.

 ## Versions